 Herniated disc surgery — factors to consider before consenting to an operation

-If your physician has recommended you for elective herniated disc surgery, there are a number of factors you should consider before consenting.
-Maybe most importantly, you should make sure your condition was properly diagnosed and that surgery is both necessary and has a high chance of a good outcome.
-A second opinion should always be given by a primary care doctor or spine specialist.
+If your doctor has recommended you for elective herniated disc surgery, there are a number of factors you should consider before consenting.
+Maybe most importantly you should make sure your condition was properly diagnosed and that surgery is both necessary and has a high chance of a good outcome.
+A second opinion by a primary care doctor or spine specialist should always be sought.
 However, any general knowledge about herniated discs could help you make a more educated decision about whether or not herniated disc surgery is your best course of action.

 What are herniated discs and what causes them?